 A VEEC assignment form template for all activities is available on the commission's website.
+Accredited persons must include all of the information and fields outlined in the assignment form template to ensure compliance with the VEET Act.

 Accredited persons can customise the form to incorporate additional text, logos and to incorporate different information requirements into the one form.
 For example, a business that installs lamps, low flow shower roses and space heating products in both the residential and business sectors may create their own assignment form to capture the information requirements of each activity for both sectors.